 What does “for better or worse” mean to you?
 Have you ever thought about what “till death do us part” signifies?
 When we think of love, we think of the idolized, rom-com version of it, and not what it looks like during the twilight years of a person’s life.
 Perhaps we should, isn’t that a literal manifestation of the vows we so often see on the big screen?

-In this article, cancer research associate Dr. Joyeeta Talukdar (Ph.D. in Cancer Biology) who works in AIIMS and is associated with palliative care of cancer patients and has worked in the Covid-19 Sentinel projects of the Assam Government, recalls the most heart-warming stories of love and endearment that she’s had the pleasure of witnessing.
+In this article, cancer research associate Dr. Joyeeta Talukdar (Ph.D. in Cancer Biology) who works in AIIMS and is associated with palliative care of cancer patients and has worked in the Covid-19 Sentinel projects of the Assam Government, recalls the most heart-warming stories of love and endearment that she’s had the pleasure of witnessing.Â

 What Is Palliative Care?

-Palliative care involves a holistic approach toward taking care of a patient who is in the final stages of terminal diseases like cancer.
+Palliative care involves a holistic approach toward taking care of a patient who is in the final stages of a terminal disease like cancer.
 With the help of symptom treatments, counseling, medication facilities, doctors on board, and consultancies, we make sure we do all we can to make life as comfortable as possible for patients.

 During my time in palliative care, I’ve come across a few truly remarkable cases that personify the importance of love in our lives.
 Let’s take a look at a couple of them.